 Complementary work was also undertaken around St Vincent Place, Queen Street and Merchant City.

-Temporary footway widening remained in situ around our main transport hubs and busier bus stops.
+Temporary footway widening remained in situ at busier bus stops.

 Details of all measures introduced in our city centre through Spaces for People can be found here.